"

 What is a riser drilling system?
 View this video to learn how the drilling process is carried out deep below the seafloor.

-To continue to understand the full drilling process of Chikyū, continue by viewing this video.
+To continue to understand the full drilling process of Chikyū, check out this video.

 As part of the Integrated Ocean Drilling Program (IODP, 2003-2013) and International Ocean Discovery Program (IODP, 2013-2024), Chikyū completed 18 expeditions (through EXP 380), visiting 44 sites and recovering 5,978 meters of core material.
 The deepest water depth Chikyū has drilled as part of IODP was 6,929 m, and its deepest hole penetrated was 3,059 m.